yenthusiastic/arp_b/documentation/database_setup.md

 sudo docker exec -it <container-ID-here> bash psql -U arp_b -d arp_b
 ```
-Using PgAdmin or psql to adjust the timezone and create 2 tables "HARDWARE" and "SENSOR_DATA" using following queries:
+Using PgAdmin or psql to adjust the timezone and create 3 tables "HARDWARE_STATUS", "SENSOR_DATA" and "USERS" using following queries:
 ```sql
 ALTER DATABASE arp_b SET timezone TO 'Europe/Berlin';